tranhuuthiennguyen/raylit-game/README.md

 ## Why?

 I don't know.
 I guess not enough people know about it.
+My motivation for something mentally invisible struck my mind since then.
+I can't phrase it to make it understandable for anyone else but me.
+What is the thing that keep me moving forward in this field when LLM agents chip away my problem solving mentality?

-## To Me From the Future
+## Drugs

-Don't laugh at this source code
+Creating these feel like drug dopamine hitting my neuron when shit just work like how I wanted it to